Surabhi cow

 Dharma Mani ox

-Dharma Mani is the first calf of Ilavati.
-He was born in Saranagati Village in June 2016.
+Dharma Mani is a charming ox.
+He is the son of Ilavati.
+He was born at Ahimsa Goshala in June of 2016.
 During Dharma's first training sessions learning how to pull a tire tied to a rope, he would lay on the ground and play dead rather than cooperate with his trainer.
 We called it the "Dharma flop".
 He is extremely friendly and has turned into a very hard working ox.

 Ramananda Raya ox

-Ramananda Raya figured out very early in his training that if he remained just a half step behind Dharma when they were pulling a cart as a team, Dharma would get all of the weight and Ram could avoid straining himself.
+Ramananda Raya is the son of Laxmi cow, born in June of 2016, six days before his brother, Dharma Mani.
+He was brown like his mom as a baby, and then took after his father with silver hair and majestic horns.
+Ram figured out very early in his training that if he remained just a half step behind Dharma when they were pulling a cart as a team, Dharma would get most of the weight.
+He has become a very strong ox and learned to share the load.